totallynotnochi/mihoyo.systems/README.md

 To get a somewhat high grade for my CS class

+(i did get a 95 on my project so i'll take it)

 ## Goals

 By the end of the project, I hoped to achieve the following: